semantifyit/ds-specifications/DomainSpecifications/DS-V2/Grammar/README.md

 ## Node types of the DS grammar

 Each node object must have a $type indicating the type of the Node.
-This helps to know which node is handled AND improves readability of the structure, little trade-off is the extra property on each node.
+This helps to know which node is handled AND improves the readability of the structure, little trade-off is the extra property on each node.

 Possible Node types: